tulasidamarla/algorithms-and-data-structures/sorting alogirthms/searching_algorithms.md

 Types of Searching
 ------------------
--Linear Search(works with all types of collections) -Binary Search(works with sorted collection of elements) -Interpolation Search(Improved version of Binary Search for equally distributed data sets) -Symbol Tables and Hashing
+Linear Search(works with all types of collections)
+Binary Search(works with sorted collection of elements)
+Interpolation Search(Improved version of Binary Search for equally distributed data sets)
+Symbol Tables and Hashing
--String Searching Algorithms(Tries, Ternary Search and Suffix trees)
+String Searching Algorithms(Tries, Ternary Search and Suffix trees)